 - To neutralize odor, mix ¼ cup of white vinegar with ¼ cup of water.
 Alternately dab a towel dampened in the solution and blot with a dry towel.

 - Scrape up any excess working from the outside of the spot inward to avoid spreading.

 - Then follow procedures for Spot Cleaning.

-It is important to control the amount of moisture during cleaning.
+In order to properly care for your hemp rug, it is important to control the amount of moisture during cleaning.
 NEVER steam clean, wet shampoo or any other method that involves water saturation on a natural fiber rug.
 It is recommended that a dry cleaning process be used.
 We have a Host Cleaning Kit for your convenience and it cleans up to a 250 sq. ft. area.

 - Regular vacuuming is the best care to keep the appearance of your Hemp Rug fresh.
 Visible and loose dirt should be vacuumed with a strong suction vacuum.
 Do not use a beater bar.
 Vacuum the carpet from different directions, making several passes over the area.

 - Although the need may not be visible, this frequent and regular vacuuming will increase Sisal Sun Rugs life by preventing soil build-up, and will help eliminate stains caused when spilled liquids dissolve soil accumulations.